lucasbrambrink/validate.js/README.md

 # validate.js
-...Thin jquery plugin for easy form validation.
+Thin jquery plugin for easy form validation.
 Inspired to be an alternative to the relatively large client-side validation libraries available that require loads of customizations to the way you want.

-...Based on intuitive UI: validations fire when appropriate.
+Based on intuitive UI: validations fire when appropriate.
 Validating too early (before the user has finished typing) is insulting;
 validating too late (when they are ready to submit) can be a jarring 'hidden surprise'.
 Propagating the change from invalid to valid